Akshay-Vallam/Data-Analysis-Zomato/README.md

 ```
 ## Data Import

-Import data into tables in the below order:
+Import data from local csv files into tables in the below order:
  - restaurants
  - customers
  - riders